-When your eyes become itchy and red, you’ll do just about anything to relieve the irritation.
+When your eyes become itchy and red, you’ll do anything to relieve the irritation.
 But knowing the cause of your itchy eyes can help you find the right treatment and get some relief.

 The differences between symptoms of allergy and infection, for example, is important to understand so you don’t make your condition worse.

-The following are eight causes of itchy eyes and some possible treatment options, including home remedies and prescription medications.
+The following are eight causes of itchy eyes and possible treatment options, including home remedies and prescription medications.

 If you get itchy eyes around the same time every year, you may have a seasonal allergy to ragweed or something else that blooms and releases pollen during certain times of year.